jumpcutking/threads/DOCS.md

 verbose: whether to log verbose messages
 closeAction: the action to fire when the thread is closed
 debug: if activated, no messages will be sent to the thread manager.
-keepAlive: the thread will stay active awaiting further requests until closed.</p>
+keepAlive: the thread will stay active awaiting further requests until closed.
+logging: if true, the thread will log messages to the thread manager.
+It will also overide console.</p>
 </dd>
 <dt><a href="#buffer">buffer</a></dt>
 <dd><p>The buffer for incoming data.</p>